Background pattern

 Fertility

-Driving and operating machinery
+Driving and using machines

-Rifaldin 300 mg capsules contain sodium
+Rifaldin 300 mg Capsules contain sodium

-This medication contains less than 23 mg of sodium (1 mmol) per capsule; this is essentially “sodium-free”.
+This medication contains less than 23 mg of sodium (1 mmol) per capsule; it is essentially "sodium-free".

-3. How to Take Rifaldin 300 mg Capsules
+3. How to take Rifaldin 300 mg capsules

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow the administration instructions of this medication exactly as indicated by your doctor or pharmacist.
 In case of doubt, consult your doctor or pharmacist again.

 Adults:

-• Brucelosis: The recommended daily dose in case of acute brucelosis is 600 to 900 mg of Rifaldin per day (2 to 3 capsules of 300 mg) along with 200 mg of doxycycline orally for 6 weeks.
+600 to 900 mg of Rifaldin per day (2 to 3 capsules of 300 mg) along with 200 mg of doxycycline orally for 6 weeks.

-Portadores de meningococos:A recommended dose of 600 mg of Rifaldin (2 capsules
+• Meningococcal carriers:A dose of 600 mg of Rifaldin (2 capsules

-of 300 mg) every 12 hours for 2 consecutive days.
+of 300 mg) every 12 hours for 2 consecutive days is recommended.

-Your doctor may increase this dose to 900 to 1,200 mg per day divided into two administrations.
+Your doctor may increase this dose up to 900 to 1,200 mg per day divided into two administrations.

 Children: